xiangyuan/blog/content/blog/2012/2012-08-27_debian-update-breaks-redmine.rst

-public: yes
-tags: [redmine, debian, ruby]
-summary: How to fix Redmine breakage due to updates on Debian Squeeze.

 Debian Squeeze Update breaks Redmine 1.1.2
 ==========================================

+:tags: redmine, debian, ruby
+:language: en
+:summary: How to fix Redmine breakage due to updates on Debian Squeeze.

 I'm running a Debian Squeeze box with Redmine 1.1.2, Apache and Passenger.
 After a system update that upgraded the `rubygems` package to version 1.8.x, Redmine